OCHA-DAP/ds-raster-pipelines/seas5/README.md

 - `<scope>`:  Either `global` or `test`. `global` will download data for the full planet and `test` will use a bounding box around Afghanistan. `test` should be used during development to download smaller subsets of data from MARS.
 - `<start_year>`: The year to begin downloading annual data for
 - `<end_year>`: The year to download annual data until (not inclusive)

+This will create outputs in two places:

+1) A single raw `.grib` file for each year will be saved to the `dev` Azure storage container under `global/mars/raw/`
+2) For each year, 84 `.tif` files will be saved to the `prod` Azure storage container under `raster/seas5/`.
+See the section below for more details.

 This code is also configured as a Job on Databricks, called "Update SEAS5 Archive".
 This can be triggered manually and has been used for bulk tasks (ie. more than a couple years) due to significantly improved performance.